kicker22004/ECO_LINUX_SERVER_MANAGER/LinuxCheatSheet.md

 env Command
 env command lists all the current environment variables and used to set them as well.

-' env'
+'env'
 Learn more on How to Set and Unset Environment Variables in Linux

 exit Command
 exit command is used to exit a shell like so.
-' exit'
+'exit'

 expr Command
 expr command is used to calculate an expression as shown below.
-' expr 20 + 30'
+'expr 20 + 30'

 factor Command
 factor command is used to show the prime factors of a number.

-' factor 10'
+'factor 10'
 find Command
 find command lets you search for files in a directory as well as its sub-directories.
 It searches for files by attributes such as permissions, users, groups, file type, date, size and other possible criteria.
-' find /home/eco/ -name eco.txt'
+'find /home/eco/ -name eco.txt'

 free Command
 free command shows the system memory usage (free, used, swapped, cached, etc.) in the system including swap space.
 Use the -h option to display output in human friendly format.

-' free -h'
+'free -h'
 Learn more on how to find memory usage in Linux.

-Find Top Running Processes by Highest Memory and CPU Usage in Linux 'Smem' – Reports Memory Consumption Per-Process and Per-User Basis in Linux
+Find Top Running Processes by Highest Memory and CPU Usage in Linux 'Smem'– Reports Memory Consumption Per-Process and Per-User Basis in Linux

 grep Command
 grep command searches for a specified pattern in a file (or files) and displays in output lines containing that pattern as follows.

-' grep ‘eco’ domain-list.txt'
+'grep ‘eco’ domain-list.txt'
 Learn more about grep command usage in Linux.

 groups Command
 groups command displays all the names of groups a user is a part of like this.
-' groups'
+'groups'
-' groups eco'
+'groups eco'

 gzip Command
 Gzip helps to compress a file, replaces it with one having a .gz extension as shown below:
-' gzip passwds.txt'
+'gzip passwds.txt'
-' cat file1 file2 | gzip > foo.gz'
+'cat file1 file2 | gzip > foo.gz'

 gunzip Command
 gunzip expands or restores files compressed with gzip command like this.